Diffusion map: Application

 data.
 Since diffusion maps give a global description of the data-set, they can measure the distances between pairs of sample points in the manifold in which the data is embedded.
 Applications based on diffusion maps include face recognition, spectral clustering, low dimensional representation of images, image segmentation, 3D model segmentation, speaker verification and identification, sampling on manifolds, anomaly detection, image inpainting, revealing brain resting state networks organization and so on.

 Furthermore, the diffusion maps framework has been productively extended to complex networks, revealing a functional organisation of networks which differs from the purely topological or structural one.

+Vector and Tensor Diffusion Maps

+The basic idea of diffusion maps can be extended to vectors and higher order tensors by augmenting the data manifold with an affine connection.
+This describes the way that vectors and other tensors transform when moving locally from one point on the manifold to a point nearby.
+In the case of a discrete data graph approximating a continuous manifold, this amounts to assigning a local subspace to every data point and an orthonormal matrix mapping between subspaces to every edge on the graph.
+This object is known as a cellular sheaf.
+The subspaces can be found by applying principal component analysis locally around each point, while the edge mappings can be found by applying canonical correlation analysis between the local subspaces.
+Then, an extension of the graph Laplacian that describes the time evolution of vectors undergoing a random walk can be defined: the graph connection Laplacian: